AlexanderMakarov/tgjournals/README.md

 This will:
 - Connect to your production database (Supabase)
 - Test the connection
-- Show database version if successful
+- Show database version and tables in the public schema

 **2. Run the application with production database:**
 ```bash